JuansonGrajales/angular-meetup/components/lifecycle-hooks/README.md

 ..* If the component is destroyed, Angular invokes `ngOnDestroy`

 ### Change Detection Cycle
-> [Change detection](https://angular.io/guide/change-detection) is the process through which Angular checks to see whether your application state has changed, and if any DOM needs to be updated.
+> <a href="https://angular.io/guide/change-detection" target="_blank">Change detection</a> is the process through which Angular checks to see whether your application state has changed, and if any DOM needs to be updated.
 At a highlevel, it walks your components from top to bottom, looking for changes.

 e.g.
 ```HTML